 Mirena IUD Lawyers

 Motley Rice is reviewing potential Mirena lawsuits involving patients who were implanted with the intrauterine contraceptive device Mirena® but had to have the device surgically removed after it migrated, perforating the uterine lining.
+Motley Rice is also reviewing potential lawsuits involving patients who were implanted with Mirena and suffered idiopathic intracranial hypertension (IIH), otherwise known as pseudotumor cerebri (PTC) or increased pressure around the brain.
 Manufactured by New Jersey-based Bayer Healthcare Pharmaceuticals, Inc., Mirena is an IUD device that must be inserted by a trained health care provider and is intended to provide contraceptive protection for up to five years.